rehmanzafar/DataScience-InterviewQuestions/Situational Questions.md

 -	To be honest, I wasn't considering a move, but I saw this job posting and was intrigued by the position and the company.
 It sounds like an exciting opportunity and an ideal match with my qualifications.
 -	This position seemed like an excellent match for my skills and experience, which I am not able to fully utilize in my present job.
 -	The company was cutting back and, unfortunately, my job was one of those eliminated.
+## Saint Mary's University
+### Q1.
+You are in a meeting.
+Your manager blames you for not doing well on a task, in front of all your peers and managers from other divisions.
+You believe that your manager is wrong in his critique, and that he might have come to this conclusion hastily without knowing all the information.
+You feel you are being treated unfairly in front of your peers.
+You feel that your reputation may be affected by this critique.
+What would you do in this situation?
+### Q2.
+What would you do if the work of a subordinate or team member was not up to expectations?
+### Q3.
+A co-worker tells you in confidence that she plans to call in sick while actually taking a week's vacation.
+What would you do and why?
+### Q4.
+How would you handle it if you believed strongly in a recommendation you made in a meeting, but most of your co-workers shot it down?
+### Q5.
+In a training session, you find that the trainer has a thick accent, and you can't understand what's being said.
+What would you do?
+### Q6.
+What would you do if you realized at deadline time that a report you wrote for your boss or professor was not up to par?
+### Q7.
+How would you deal with a colleague at work with whom you seem to be unable to build a successful working relationship?
+### Q8.
+You disagree with the way your supervisor says to handle a problem.
+What would you do?
+### Q9.
+Who would you talk to if you discovered that a co-worker was disclosing confidential information that should not be divulged?
+### Q10.
+When would it be appropriate to bring in your supervisor while dealing with an angry customer?
+### Q11.
+How would you attempt to make changes in the process if you felt a policy of your organization was hurting its members/workers?
+### Q12.
+What would a good manager do to build team spirit?
+### Q13.
+How would you organize the steps or methods you'd take to define/identify a vision for your team or your personal job function?
+### Q14.
+How would you react if two teammates were embroiled in a conflict that kept the team from completing its task?
+### Q15.
+You don't have the information you need to prioritize your projects.
+Your co-workers and supervisor are unavailable for you to ask for assistance.
+How do you handle the situation?
+### Q16.
+As a supervisor, you've made an unpopular decision.
+What action would you take so that morale in the department is not negatively affected?
+### Q17.
+In a team-leadership role, you discover that a team member has gone "over your head" to propose an idea or complain about an issue without talking to you first.
+How do you handle the situation?
+### Q18.
+You been placed in charge of a project team for a new project.
+What are your first steps to get the team going and complete the project?